The 4 players Arsenal signed with Guendouzi and how they fared

 Simply known as Sokratis – to the relief of commentators up and down the land – the Greece international signed from Borussia Dortmund tasked with bringing much-needed leadership and experience into a flaky defence.

 Sokratis’ standout moment in an Arsenal shirt was winning the FA Cup with the club in 2020.
 He amassed 69 appearances for the Gunners but Arteta viewed the defender as a dispensable asset in his ongoing rebuild.

 Failing to feature in the opening months of the 2020-21 campaign, Sokratis joined Mesut Ozil in being excluded from Arsenal’s Premier League and Europa League squad.

-He had an unexpected reunion with the Gunners in a Europa League last 16 tie last season, but he made crystal clear the unimportance of proving a point to Arteta who had frozen him out.
+Sokratis had an unexpected reunion with the Gunners in a Europa League last-16 tie in the 2020-21 season, but he made crystal clear the unimportance of proving a point to Arteta who had frozen him out.

 “I already showed everybody in my career what I can do,” Sokratis told Football.London.

 “I worked with some of the best coaches in the world and I played regularly – I don’t have to prove something to Arteta or anyone here.
 It was his [Arteta’s] decision and the club’s decision and I accepted it.”